zhackerexploit/zhacker_cam/README.md

 </ul>

 # Installing and requirements
+Note:- if you are using ngrok in android Please enable hotspot Without Hotspot not work.
 <p>This tool require PHP for webserver, SSH or serveo link.
 First run following command on your terminal</p>

 ```